-We in the nonprofit sector sometimes become too insular.
-We seek information to guide us in our work from insiders working within the field.
-And while this is surely helpful, by following broad-based business coverage on a regular basis, one gains great insight from the, “other side of the table.”
+Sometimes the nonprofit sector is too insular.
+We seek information to guide us in our work from insiders working within the field, day in and day out.
+And while this is surely helpful, by following broad-based business coverage on a regular basis, one gains very helpful insight from the, “other side of the table.”
+As a fundraiser, I find this essential.

 Forbes Contributor Devin Thorpe interviewed Garratt Hasenstab, Director of Sustainability at the Verdigris Group, a real estate development and consulting firm just a few years ago.
 Garratt noted: